 - Alcohol is not allowed on stage during the weigh in.
 A secure table will be provided for drinks before team gets to the scales.

-- Fish will be weighed in at the Fort Pierce City Marina
+- Fish will be weighed in at Causeway Cove Marina

 - Boats must be checked in with a tournament official by VHF Radio Channel 68 no later than 5pm

 - Teams MUST check in with tournament official (Channel 68) prior to coming into the weigh in dock.

 - Teams that decide not to participate in weigh in must still check in with the tournament check in official to announce they have made it back in safely.

 - Fish may only be brought to the scales by boat.